The best Google Home commands can help make life easier, less complicated and, at the very least, more entertaining.

-When you check out the 'Things to Ask' section of the Google Home app for suggestions, it can be tough to figure out which are the best Google Home commands for productivity and entertainment.
+If you explore the 'Things to Ask' section of the Google Home app for suggestions, it's not always clear which are best Google Home commands for productivity and entertainment.

 Never fear.
 We've rounded up the best Google Home commands, both for built-in features and for those offered by third parties through Google's growing smart home ecosystem.
 For more Google Assistant uses, check out our ongoing guide on how to use Google Assistant and our list of the best Google Assistant commands.